rwxrob/zet/docs/57/README.md

-# How NOT to Lock a File in Go
+# How NOT to lock a file in Go

 Looks like Go might finally get robust file-level locking available at lease in the `/x` source code. https://github.com/golang/go/issues/33974